Raccoon in the Attic

 Pets like cats and dogs will act strangely if they sense that raccoons have invaded your home.
 This can cause animals to feel more anxious, and even aggressive if there is wildlife in their vicinity.

 When it is determined that no other animals are in the attic, attic restoration can begin.
 We will first clean up any droppings and do disinfection as they could contain the infectious raccoon roundworm.

-Most of the time, insulation will need to be replaced even if it is not visibly damaged.
+Insulation will most likely need to be replaced, even if it has not been damaged.
 It has been contaminated and a new layer should be put in its place after everything else has been taken care of.

 Wild Animal Damage Repair